Lime mortar was developed by ancient Egyptians and used extensively in building the Roman Empire, it is steeped in rich history.

 What is Lime Mortar?

 It is a traditional building material that was used predominantly until the turn of the 20th century.
-In light of common misconceptions, it is just as important to state what a lime mortar isn't.
+There a few things to keep in mind.

 It is not a cement mortar